Victor J. Kisch

 - Successfully represented Precision Castparts Corp., a Fortune 500 company, in what is believed to be the largest union election in Oregon history.

-- Representing a manufacturer in a national organizing drive in approximately 30 states.
+- Represented a manufacturer in a national organizing drive in approximately 30 states.

-- Representing an assisted living company in a regional organizing drive.
+- Represented an assisted living company in a regional organizing drive.